 [The Blu-ray of Dangan Runner is sold by Third Windows Films.]

-When Yasuda (Tomorowo Taguchi) realizes that he forgets his mask for his first bank robbery, he sees no other option than to try to shoplift a mask from a nearby convenience store.
-When his attempt goes wrong he finds himself chased by the store’s clerk and washed-up rockstar Aizawa (Diamond Yukai).
+When Yasuda (Tomorowo Taguchi) realizes that he forgot his mask for his first bank robbery, he sees no other option than to try to shoplift a mask from a nearby convenience store.
+When his attempt goes wrong, he finds himself chased by the store’s clerk and washed-up rockstar Aizawa (Diamond Yukai).
 Not long thereafter, Aizawa runs into Takeda (Shinichi Tsutsumi), a yakuza to whom he owes money.
 A three-way pursuit through the streets of Tokyo begins.

 The scene in the convenience store further emphasizes the phallic dimension of the gun in particular and the narrative in general.
-The laughter of the four girls have no other effect than deflating the phallic quality of Yasuda’s gun and thus ridiculing his fragile ego.
+The laughter of the four girls has no other effect than deflating the phallic quality of Yasuda’s gun and thus ridiculing his fragile ego.
 No wonder that he, in order to mend his deflated ego, responds with violence.

 Narra-note 1: Note that the narrative also frames fantasies of some of the other characters.
 These fantasies a, to a lesser degree, also related to one’s image of manliness.

 Narra-note 2: The loss of his gun has to be read as the loss of his phallic add-on.
 Without having it, there is, of course, no other option than to run.